Surrogate Health Requirements in Pennsylvania

 For the protection of the intended parents, the gestational surrogate, and the future baby, all states require that prospective surrogate mothers meet certain surrogate health requirements before getting approval.
 While these standards may vary from one state to the next, there are some standard requirements that seem to be widely accepted all over the U.S.

-In the state of Pennsylvania and specifically the city of Philadelphia, the enforcement of surrogate health requirements is very strict.
+In the state of Pennsylvania and specifically the city of Philadelphia and New Jersey, the enforcement of surrogate health requirements is very strict.
 A prospective surrogate must be deemed suitable to carry a child to term before a contract can be finalized.
 With that in mind, let’s take a closer look at the surrogate health requirements for surrogacy in Pennsylvania.

 To protect the health of the future baby, as well as minimize risks to the gestational carrier, prospective surrogates must meet certain health requirements.
 While these standards may vary by clinic, there are some standard requirements that are widely accepted and are defined by the American Society of Reproductive Medicine.